-Once the plugin is successfully installed and activated, adding the Shortcode
+Once the plugin is successfully installed and activated, adding the plugin’s Shortcode (by default,

 <form> that prompts the user to select a Month, Day, and Year from drop-down lists.
 Clicking the “Display Day of Week” button will generate a message above the

 <form> indicating the full name of the day of the week for the given date.
 Or an error message for all invalid dates.
 Clicking the “Help and Info” button will display, right below the Perpetual Calendar, instructions explaining what it is and how to use it.